 - Spain.
 Employers that hire in Spain must provide employees with two bonus payments annually: one at the end of the year and one in the summer.
 Each bonus payment equals what an employee makes per month, effectively requiring you to pay your talent for 14 months of the year rather than just 12.

 - Mexico.
 If you hire in Mexico, be prepared to pay “aguinaldo,” a federally mandated Christmas bonus, by Dec.
 20 of every year.
 While the government requires that this payment be equal to 15 days of an employee’s wages, many employers offer two separate payments that equate to 30 days of wages—one in December and the other in the summer, similar to Spain.
 Employers looking to appeal to top talent in Mexico should consider offering both aguinaldo bonuses.

 - Germany.
-The German government does not require employers to offer holiday bonus payments, but talent expects them anyway.
+Mandatory employee benefits in Germany do not include holiday bonus payments, but talent expects them anyway.
 According to a survey of 125,000 German employees, roughly one in two companies offer holiday bonuses to their talent.
 As with Mexico, employers that want to compete for top talent in Germany should include holiday bonuses in their benefits packages.

 Parental leave, vacation time, and holiday bonus payments are just three ways employee benefits packages differ between countries.
 The varying benefits governments require you to offer—not to mention the benefits talent expects that aren’t required by law—underscore the need to spend time tailoring your global employee benefits packages to each country where you hire.

 How Employee Benefits Differ Across the United States

 Statutory benefits also vary between districts within a single country, requiring further due diligence from employers who want to attract remote talent.
 The United States is a key example of this.
 Below is a look at how three statutory benefits differ across states in the U.S.

 The taxable wage base and calculation rate for state unemployment tax vary widely across the U.S. Below are three examples: